Equiangular lines with a fixed angle: Further remarks

 \begin{question} Fix $1>\alpha\ge 0>\beta\ge -1$.
 What is the maximum size of a spherical $\{\alpha,\beta\}$-code in $\RR^d$?
 That is, what is the maximum number of unit vectors in $\RR^d$ such that all pairwise inner products are $\alpha$ or $\beta$? \end{question}

-\paragraph{\bfseries Acknowledgments.} This research was conducted while the third and fourth authors were participants and the second author was a mentor in the Summer Program in Undergraduate Research (SPUR) of the MIT Mathematics Department.
+\paragraph{\bfseries Acknowledgments.} This research was conducted while Jiang was an Instructor in Applied Mathematics at MIT, and while Yao and Zhang were participants and Tidor was a mentor in the Summer Program in Undergraduate Research (SPUR) of the MIT Mathematics Department.
 We thank David Jerison and Ankur Moitra for their role in advising the program.
 We thank Assaf Naor for pointing us to \cite{LM08}.